Overview and hiking guide to the old-growth forests of Stanley Park.

 2.2) The Tall Tree Grove

 There are still several very large, easy to view Douglas-fir within the tall tree grove, including several of the widest-diameter Douglas-fir in the park.
 Find the widest Douglas-fir in the tall tree grove by heading northwest and uphill along ‘Tunnel’ path watching for the big trees off to the right side of the trail.
 The first tree you see (the eastern most large tree in the tall tree grove), is 2.2m dbh and 52.5m tall.
-It is somewhat difficult to access due to large fallen logs obstructing the way.
-Also, as of 2016 the tall tree grove is becoming formidably entangled by invasive (and very prickly) Himalayan blackberry.
+It is somewhat difficult to access due to large fallen logs obstructing the way and a formidable entanglement of invasive (and very prickly!)
+Himalayan blackberry (2016).
 I suggest continuing slightly further on tunnel trail and to the right you cannot miss a very large diameter Douglas-fir tree only about 15 m off from the path.
 This tree can be easily visited and I encourage you to because it’s a giant at 2.4m dbh —one of the thickest Douglas-fir in the park —and is a beautiful specimen to observe the remarkably thick and furrowed bark of veteran Douglas-fir trees.
 Beside this are a very tall hemlock and two additional large Douglas-firs to your left.
 One of the Douglas-fir to your left has a dead and broken top measuring at ~55m.
 Head a little bit further down Tunnel until you’re almost at Pipeline Road and note the very large Douglas-fir stump on the left that is cut about 2.5 m above ground.
 This stump is nearly as thick as those remaining even without its bark.
 In fact, there are very large Douglas-fir stumps throughout the Tall Tree Grove and on Tunnel Trail heading east towards Lumberman’s Arch.

 More big tree areas coming soon…